Lobster-King/ProjectCleaner/README.md

 ### Warning

-ProjectCleaner may have problems in release mode . so you can download it and run it by yourself .
+ProjectCleaner may have problems in release mode . so you can download it and run it by yourself .－>restart xcode.

 ### Usage